department-of-veterans-affairs/va.gov-team/products/health-care/supply-reordering-tool/research/2024-03-Supply-Reordering-Research/2024-03-research-plan.md

 # Research Plan for Supply Reordering Usability Test, Health Portfolio, March 2024
-*Questions about how to set up your research study?
-Reach out in the #research-ops Slack channel.*

 ## Background

-Briefly describe the background of your product.
-Consider:
-- The Supply Reordering tool seeks to relieve the burden from the Veteran of going to DLC for reordering devices and filling out a form via mail, or calling to reorder their devices by going to VA.gov instead.
-DLC also has seen a drastic reduction in the use of their contact centers for supply reorders, which allows them to use their time towards other goals.
-You need to sign into VA.gov (authenticated) to place a re-order.
-The tool is currently an iteration of what was once a tool only for hearing aids and batteries reorders, we have now added CPAP supplies.
+The Supply Reordering tool seeks to relieve the burden on the Veteran of going to DLC for reordering devices and filling out a form via mail, or calling to reorder their devices by going to VA.gov instead.
+Veterans currently sign into VA.gov (authenticated) to place a re-oder for:
+- Hearing aids and batteries
+- CPAP supplies

+Due to this online tool functionality, DLC has seen a drastic reduction in the use of their contact centers for supply reorders, which allows them to use their time towards other goals.

 ### OCTO Priorities

-This works hits several different OCTO priorities, but particularly the priority to increase availability of self-service tools,decrease time to outcomes maximize satisfaction, reliability, availability, & security and enhance the Veteran logged-in experience.
-Eventually, we will be integrating this function into the MHV on VA.gov health portal.
+This research supports the following OCTO objectives:

+Veterans can manage their health services online Veterans and their families can find a single, authoritative source of information Logged-in users have a personalized experience, with relevant and time-saving features

 ### Veteran Journey

-Where does your product fit into the Veteran journey?
-This product would fall into  "Taking care of myself".
-Usually supplies are needed for chronic conditions, supply reordering is a repeated process through the Veteran's lifetime/as long as they have a certain diagnosis.
+This research fits into these points of a Veteran's Journey:

+- Starting up
+- Taking care of myself
+- Retiring
+- Aging

 ## Research Goals
 What are you trying to learn from this research?

-- Goal 1: Understand how Veterans currently order and re-order supplies
+- Goal 1: We want to understand how Veterans currently order and re-order medical supplies.
-- Goal 2: Evaluate if the current form is understandable and useful across participants.
+- Goal 2: We want to evaluate if the current digital form on VA.gov is user-friendly, easy to understand, and useful to Veterans.

 ### Outcome
-We want to determine if the current process is serving Veterans' needs and is as intuitive as possible for the future state of this product.
-How can the process improve?
+We want to determine if the current digital ordering process is serving Veterans' needs and is as intuitive as possible for the future state of this product.
+The insights of the study will also help us improve the medical supplies ordering experience.

 ### Research questions

-1. Are users able to navigate to the "Order CPAP supplies" page from an unauth and auth state?
-2. What are user's reactions to and understanding of the current production tool?
+1. What are Veterans' reactions to and understanding of the current digital medical supplies ordering tool?
-	- Is it clear that the form my include hearing aid supplies and CPAP supplies?
+	- Is it clear that the form may include hearing aid supplies and CPAP supplies?
 	- Is it clear to users why some supplies are available and some are not?
-	- Is the form clear on what Veterans need to do when supplies are not available or when they want to change supplies?
+	- Is the form clear on what Veterans need to do when supplies are not available?
+	- Do Veterans know what to do when they want to change supplies after submission?
+2. How are Veterans notified when their prescribed medical supplies are eligible to reorder?
-3. How is the process of reordering first indicated to Veterans, and how are they notified when they are eligible to reorder?
+   	- How is the process of reordering indicated to Veterans first time and subsequent time?

 ### Hypothesis